GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 There are a number of useful streams built right into the browser.
 You can easily create a `ReadableStream` from a blob.
-The [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) interface's [stream()](https://developer.mozilla.org/en-US/docs/Web/API/Blob/stream) method returns a `ReadableStream` which upon reading returns the data contained within the Blob.
+The [`Blob`](https://developer.mozilla.org/en-US/docs/Web/API/Blob) interface's [stream()](https://developer.mozilla.org/en-US/docs/Web/API/Blob/stream) method returns a `ReadableStream` which upon reading returns the data contained within the blob.
 Also recall that a [`File`](https://developer.mozilla.org/en-US/docs/Web/API/File) object is a specific kind of a `Blob`, and can be used in any context that a blob can.